Cameron Pace Group: History

 As of April 2013, CPG held 11 patents for its equipment, including one for its Shadow Vision™ technology that stacks a 3D camera system next to or above a traditional broadcast 2D camera system and allows one camera operator to control and drive both cameras with one set of controls, capturing 2D and 3D images simultaneously.
 The company holds another patent for a device to control the intraocular distance and the convergence angle between camera lenses.

 In 2011, CPG introduced a certification program for films deemed to have completed procedures required for quality stereoscopic film production.
 Specifically, the certification program seeks to provide a guidepost (akin to Dolby's certification program) to filmgoers to ensure a positive viewing experience, free of the headaches or discomfort caused by subpar 3D production.
 Avatar, Martin Scorsese's Hugo and Walking with Dinosaurs have received CPG certification.

 In August, 2012 CPG launched Cameron Pace Group China in the port city of Tianjin.
 While numbers for 3D box office are stagnant in the United States, the interest in 3D in China is growing, driven in part by the success of the re-release of James Cameron's Titanic and Ang Lee's Life of Pi.
 CPG hopes to replicate its stateside success by marketing technology and expertise to Chinese filmmakers and broadcasters who have had less experience with 3D production.

-At the 2013 NAB show in Las Vegas, CPG announced a partnership with Dolby Laboratories and Royal Philips Electronics on the development of autostereoscopic (glasses-free) 3D television.
+At the 2013 NAB show in Las Vegas, CPG announced a collaboration with Dolby Laboratories and Royal Philips Electronics on the development of autostereoscopic (glasses-free) 3D television.
 According to Variety, “under the agreement, CPG will integrate Dolby 3D — Dolby’s suite of autostereo TV technologies — into its future content and collaborate on its use.”

-In 2014 entertainment technology provider VER acquired Pace as a part of their efforts to service the film industry.
+In 2014, entertainment technology provider VER acquired Pace as a part of their efforts to service the film industry.